theaashaychahande/Arjuna/README.md

 ## 🌟 Revolutionizing Digital Transformation for Indian SMEs

-**AutomateBharat** is an innovative low-code/no-code platform specifically designed to empower Indian Small and Medium Enterprises.
+**Arjuna** is an innovative low-code/no-code platform specifically designed to empower Indian Small and Medium Enterprises.
 We're building the ultimate solution to bridge the digital divide for 63 million+ SMEs struggling with technical barriers and language constraints.

 ## 🚀 Why Arjuna ?